contactlab/contacthub-sdk-nodejs/README.md

   .build();
 ```

-The `createQuery` method from `ContactHub` class is for create simple query with an `AtomicCondition`.
+The `createQuery` method from `ContactHub` class is for creating simple query with an `AtomicCondition`.

 ```js
 const query = ch.createQuery('base.firstName', 'IS_NOT_NULL');